-This report presents an unreliability evaluation of the high-pressure safety injection (HPSI) system at 69 U.S. commercial nuclear reactors listed in Table 1.
-For each reactor (or plant), the corresponding Standardized Plant Analysis Risk (SPAR) model (version model indicated in Table 1) was used in the yearly calculations.
-Demand, run hour, and failure data from calendar year 1998-2020 for selected components in the HPSI system were obtained from the Institute of Nuclear Power Operations (INPO) Industry Reporting and Information System (IRIS), formerly the INPO Consolidated Events Database (ICES) and the Equipment Performance and Information Exchange Database (EPIX).
-Train unavailability data (outages from test or maintenance) were obtained from the Reactor Oversight Process (ROP) Safety System Unavailability (SSU) database (1998-2001) and the Mitigating Systems Performance Index (MSPI) database (2002-2020).
-Common-cause failure (CCF) data used in the models are from the 2010 update to the CCF database.
+This report presents an unreliability evaluation of the high-pressure safety injection (HPSI) system at 62 U.S. commercial operating nuclear reactors listed in Table 1.
+For each reactor (or plant), the corresponding Standardized Plant Analysis Risk (SPAR) model was used in the yearly calculations.
+Demand, run hour, and failure data from calendar year 1998-2022 for selected components in the HPSI system were obtained from the Institute of Nuclear Power Operations (INPO) Industry Reporting and Information System (IRIS), formerly the INPO Consolidated Events Database (ICES) and the Equipment Performance and Information Exchange Database (EPIX).
+Train unavailability data (outages from test or maintenance) were obtained from the Reactor Oversight Process (ROP) Safety System Unavailability (SSU) database (1998-2001) and the Mitigating Systems Performance Index (MSPI) database (2002-2022).
 The system unreliability results are trended for the most recent 10-year period while yearly estimates for system unreliability are provided for the entire active period.

 This report does not attempt to estimate basic event values for use in a probabilistic risk assessment (PRA).
-Suggested values for such use are presented in the 2020 Component Reliability Update documented in INL/EXT-21-65055 [1], which is the most recent update to NUREG/CR-6928 [2] and the 2010 Component Reliability Update [3].
-Baseline HPSI unreliability results using basic event values from the 2010 Component Reliability Update^a are summarized in Section 1.
-Trend results for HPSI (using system-specific data) are presented in Section 1.
-Similar to previous system study updates, Section 5 contains importance information (using the baseline results from Section 1), Section 6 presents the data used in the trending analysis, and Section 1 describes the HPSI.
+Suggested values for such use are presented in the 2020 SPAR parameter update including INL/EXT-21-65055, Industry Average Performance for Components and Initiating Events at U.S. Commercial Nuclear Power Plants: 2020 Update [1], which is the most recent update to NUREG/CR-6928 [2], and INL/EXT-21-62940, CCF Parameter Estimations, 2020 Update [3], for common-cause failure (CCF) parameters.